Skip to content

 Protecting What You Own In Your Rental Home

-It's likely that your landlord's insurance only covers the structure of the home or condo you're renting.
-So, if you want to protect your valuables - such as a cooking set, a guitar or a stereo - renters insurance is what you're looking for.
-State Farm agent Charlie Wentz can help you choose the right policy and keep your things safe.
+It's likely that your landlord's insurance only covers the structure of the space or home you're renting.
+So, if you want to protect your valuables - such as a desk, a coffee maker or a TV - renters insurance is what you're looking for.
+State Farm agent Charlie Wentz has a true desire to help you understand your coverage options and protect your belongings.

-Call or email Charlie Wentz's office to learn more about how you can save with State Farm's renters insurance to help keep your belongings protected.
+Reach out to Charlie Wentz's office to discover how you can save with State Farm's renters insurance to help keep your valuables protected.

 Have More Questions About Renters Insurance?